H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Construction of the new subsolution

-\begin{remark} Since $k_m$ is orthogonal to $\zeta$ for any $m\in \Lambda$, we see that We will see in \cref{lemma estimates am} that the right-hand side is much smaller than 1.
-Thus, the effect of the diffeomorphism on the phases $\theta_m$ is very small.
-This is essential for obtaining a suitable formula for the inverse of $\psi^0$, which is necessary to identify the main correction $w_0$ to the velocity and to derive the appropriate estimates.
-If we tried to cancel all of the components in \cref{geometric lemma} at once, we would have no orthogonality, yielding no control on the effect of the diffeomorphism on the phases.
+Note that we only have to consider the terms with the same value of $j$, by the previous remark.
+We will see in \cref{lemma estimates am} that the right-hand side is much smaller than 1.
+Thus, the effect of the diffeomorphism on the phases $\theta_{jm}$ is very small.
+This is essential for obtaining a suitable formula for the inverse of $\psi^0$, which is necessary to identify the main correction $w_0$ to the velocity and to derive the appropriate estimates. \end{remark} \begin{remark} If the supports of the terms associated to different values of $j$ were not disjoint, we would have no orthogonality between $k_{jm}$ and $\zeta_{j'}$, yielding no control on the effect of the diffeomorphism on the phases.
 The final consequence would be that we would have no information on the form of the perturbations, so the construction would break down.
-In addition, the difference between $\nabla(\theta_m\compt\psi^0)$ and $\nabla \theta_m$ will be seen to be much smaller than $\nabla\theta_m$ itself, which will be useful in later estimates.
+The alternative would be to correct each component $\zeta_j\otimes \zeta_j$ in different small steps, which would dramatically decrease the regularity of the final solution. \end{remark}